ROCm/ROCmValidationSuite/FEATURES.md

 11. [HBM Memory stress test]

 ## HBM, Babel Memory Test (STRESS Test) – BABEL module
-The babel module runs babel test on some or all of the GPU(s) installed and will report any detected erros.
+This module runs babel test on some or all of the GPU(s) installed and will report any detected errors.
 Following  tests will run
 1. Float ( COPY, MUL, ADD, TRIAD, DOT)
 2. Double ( COPY, MUL, ADD, TRIAD, DOT)
 3. TRIAD Float